 Teachers are stressed.
 Parents are stressed.
 Students are stressed.
 This school year has been overwhelming for just about everyone.
 As schools have done their best to try to navigate how to safely give students the best learning experience they can, they’ve had to make some tough decisions.

 In many schools this has meant paring down the school schedule so that it’s more manageable, and time can be spent on making sure students are learning the essential basic curriculum.
-This is so important, to prevent learning loss and to make sure students are learning what they need to know, without being too overwhelmed.
+This is so important in order to make sure students are learning what they need to know, at grade-level, without being too overwhelmed.

 But with so many cuts made to schedules, the end result could mean a schedule that makes it difficult for students to get the help they need, or to participate in enriching activities as they normally would.

 Of course, some schools may have the opposite problem — instead of paring down their schedule they may have tried to keep their bell schedule exactly the same as they did in pre-Covid school years.
 With many students learning, and teachers teaching, in a hybrid or remote setting, it can be nearly impossible to keep up with the old schedule’s demands.

 But is there a happy medium?
 A way to provide essential curriculum, but also give students time for other essential activities?
 Especially as many schools return to fully in-person learning, these are important questions.
 Flex periods, sometimes called activity periods, win time, as well as advisory, have their place in a school’s schedule for a variety of reasons.
 These can be used to help students build relationships with their teachers and fellow students, to receive extra help that they need, or intervention, to pursue a project that interests them — essentially its flexible time that can be used for whatever a student needs.

 While this might seem like ‘extra’ time that should be stripped away to make room for more essential activities, we’d like to present 3 reasons why now, more than ever, flex periods are essential.

 1. Giving students voice and choice